Industry Knowledge

 Coyote Brown is favored for its versatility.
 It’s effective in multiple terrains, from sandy deserts to wooded areas.

-It also pairs well with a variety of other tactical gear colors, which adds to its appeal.
+It also pairs well with other tactical gear colors, which adds to its appeal.

 Differences Between Tan 499 and Coyote Brown